Home » Recipes » Soups & Stews » Spicy Lebanese Red Lentil Soup

 Enter your email below and get it sent straight to your inbox.
 Plus, you get more tasty recipes every week!

-Since this simple Middle Eastern soup recipe takes just a tad bit over 30 minutes to make, it’s one that can easily be cooked up and served for a simple weeknight meal.
+Since this simple Middle Eastern soup recipe takes just a tad bit over 30 minutes to make, it can easily be cooked up and served for a simple weeknight meal.

 This hearty soup provides a flavor that is unlike other soups and a texture that you’re going to crave.
 Get the biggest soup bowl you can find, and fill it up!